osmandapp/web/main/docs/user/personal/import-export.md

 The **Import** and **Export** tools in OsmAnd allow you to manage your data.
 You can move your profiles, favorites, tracks and other settings using a special format through the apps on your device.
 This process simplifies saving and transferring data between devices and allows you to share it with other OsmAnd users.

 :::note Large size
-*If the size of your selected data is significant, it will take some time for the application to prepare the OSF file.*
+*If the size of your selected data is significant, it will take some time for the application to prepare the `.osf` file.*
 :::

 ## Export / Import data

-The *Import* and *Export* allows you to save data from generated **OSF files** or use [online sources](../map/raster-maps.md), making it possible to restore information after reinstallation.
+The *Import* and *Export* allows you to save data from generated `.osf` **files** or use [online sources](../map/raster-maps.md), making it possible to restore information after reinstallation.

 **Data types** available for import/export: